+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 IMPERIAL PALACE

-The palace is the main residence of the kjeserliga family, but only one of several.
+The palace is the main residence of the Kjeserliga family, but only one of several.
 Most interior areas as well as gardens are closed to the public like most palaces in the world.
 Twice a year, however, the palace’s inner garden is open to the public where you have the opportunity to see the imperial family standing on the balcony and waving – this applies to December 23rd and January 2nd.

 The palace’s eastern garden is called Higashi Gyoen and is said to be the most beautiful in the country.
-The park is open and free to the public 09:00 – 16:30 every day of the week.
+The park is open and free to the public from 09:00 – 16:30 every day of the week.
 The park is open until 16:00 during November – February & to 17:00 during April – August.

 The Imperial Palace is only a few minutes from Tokyo Station.
 The palace and its parks cover an area of 3.4 square kilometers, right in the center of Tokyo.